 What should I do if I suspect a leak?

-- Leave the area immediately.
-Walk into the wind, away from possible hazardous fumes.
+- Evacuate the area quickly and cautiously by walking into the wind, away from possibly hazardous fumes

-- Do not touch, breathe or make contact with leaking liquids or gases.
+- DO NOT touch, inhale or make contact with leaking liquids or gas